 If you’ve been in a relationship for a while, chances are the topic of moving in together has come up.
 After a period of time in a relationship it might make sense to move in with one another to save money on rent, to plan for the rest of your lives together, and to continue being close to the person you love.
 There are upsides and downsides to living together, even if you are in a loving and committed relationship with one another.

 Here are a few things to think about before making the big move in with your significant other:

 One of the benefits of living apart is keeping the mystery in your relationship.
 You likely have your routines and your habits in the privacy of your own home, just as your partner does.
 When moving in with one another, you have to synchronize these habits around one another or risk conflict.

 In a new relationship, you want to spend all your time with this new person.
 However, can you imagine being with them 24/7?
 Even though you might spend days with one another, moving in can be a shock.

 Keeping the romance alive is something we all struggle with, especially if we have been dating someone long-term.
-Living apart isn’t a bad thing, and can even be a beneficial aspect of a relationship.
+Living apart isn’t a bad thing and can even be a beneficial aspect of any relationship.